cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 In [Harrison Owen's classic book on open space](https://www.amazon.co.uk/Open-Space-Technology-Agency-Distributed/dp/1576754766), he says:

-> To the best of my knowledge, there is exactly one way to absolutely guarantee the failure of an open space event, and that is to try and control it.
+> To the best of my knowledge, there is exactly one way to absolutely guarantee the failure of an unconference, and that is to try and control it.

 Be aware that you will have your own expectations for the event.
 Try to put your mind at ease and remember _whatever happens is the only thing that could have_.